ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 1. The first 256 code points are identical to [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), and hence also ASCII.
 2. In addition, the vast majority of commonly used characters are representable by only two bytes, in a region called the [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_%28Unicode%29#Basic_Multilingual_Plane).

 In the [Unicode](https://en.wikipedia.org/wiki/Unicode "Unicode") standard, a **plane** is a continuous group of 65,536 (216) [code points](https://en.wikipedia.org/wiki/Code_point "Code point").
 The Unicode code space is divided into seventeen planes.

+The BMP is the first (code points from U+0000 to U+FFFF), the other 16 planes are called **astral planes**.
+Worth noting that planes 3 to 13 are currently empty.

+The code points contained in astral planes are called **astral code points**.

+Astral code points are all pointsgo from U+10000 to U+10FFFF.

 JavaScript’s representation uses 16 bits per string element, which can describe up to $$2^{16}$$ different characters.
 But Unicode defines more characters than that: about twice as many.
 So some characters, such as many emoji, *take up two character positions* in JavaScript strings.